 Explore some of Tasmania’s most outstanding scenery, freshest produce, finest gourmet food and wine features on the road from Hobart to Launceston via the East Coast.
-Create your own CheapTickets.sg free and easy self drive of Tasmania by booking your flights, hotels & car hire online with our itinerary guide.
-With 5 night self drives from only $1300 per person based on 2 adults travelling together you can get the best deal on your trip to Australia
+Create your own free and easy self drive through Tasmania right here at CheapTickets.sg - flights, hotels, and car rental are all available online with our itinerary guide.
+With a week's worth of experiences from only $1300 per person, you can get the best deal on your trip to Australia!

 Duration 5 Days, 4 Nights • Driving Distance: 762- 1243 km • States covered: Tasmania • Flight Gateway: Launcheston or Hobart • Highlights: Easy Island Driving, Striking Scenery

 Nestled between Mount Wellington and the sea with white beaches on its outskirts, historic buildings at its heart, Hobart, Australia's second-oldest city has a lifestyle of its own.
 Browse through antique stores, discover stunning arts and crafts, linger over a coffee in one of the street cafés and explore the fishing harbor.